sehyoun/adaptive_finite_volume/README.md

-# adaptive_finite_volume
+# Adaptive Finite Volume Method Toolbox

-Toolbox to test adaptive finite volume methods for Fokker Planck Equation (arising from economics)
+This is a toolbox to test adaptive finite volume discretization.
+For a more detailed description see the [documentation and tutorials](https://sehyoun.com/adaptive_finite_volume).